mmcqd/pure/README.md

 ![Rules](https://i.imgur.com/k8fDES2.png)

-I did not take these rules from Oleg Grenrus' blog post [here](https://oleg.fi/gists/posts/2020-08-03-bidi-pts.html), but we seem to have come up with pretty much the same thing.
+Oleg Grenrus has a blog post [here](https://oleg.fi/gists/posts/2020-08-03-bidi-pts.html) on bidirectional type checking for pure type systems.
+We seem to have come up with pretty much the same set of rules.
 He goes somewhat deeper in exploring the idea than I do with Pure, however.

 ## Compiling